flutter/website/src/get-started/install/linux.md

 ---
-title: Linux install
+title: Linux Installation Guide
-description: How to install on Linux.
+description: Comprehensive guide on how to install Flutter on Linux.
 short-title: Linux
 next:
   title: Set up an editor